amiraBENMOU/APIAutomation/README.md

 ## ⚠️ Remarques

-if you don't have a spotify accout you can the "get the user plylist " and the " set the volum of the current music to 50 " in publicApi.test.js as comment or simply remove it
+If you don't have a Spotify account, you can comment out or remove the "Get the user playlist" and "Set volume" tests in publicApi.test.js